jaraen/TitanTricks/README.rst

 Tools.js file includes some useful and reusable functions and is required all along the project.

-If you don't know how to use commonJS modules on Titanium, these two reads will help a lot:
+For more info about how to use commonJS modules on Titanium, these two reads will help a lot:

 http://wiki.appcelerator.org/display/guides/CommonJS+in+Titanium